16 Sep 2017 22:23 GMT

 The flows between England and each other part of the UK are fairly balanced, with a similar number of people moving in each direction.
 Interestingly, the flows between Wales and England are slightly larger than the flows between Scotland and England, even though the population of Scotland is larger than that of Wales.
 What's not shown in this visualisation is the large number of moves within England itself.

 One aspect of these charts that I'm undecided on is how the links — the flowing bridges between the origin and destination nodes — should be shaded.
 Most of the examples of Sankey diagrams made with d3 use a single neutral colour for all the links (see Mike Bostock's example).
-In this case I have used asymmetric shading: the links are shaded according to their origin node.
+In this case I have used asymmetric shading: the links are shaded according to their origin node only.
 This lets you trace the flows from their origin, reading from left to right, while you can easily see the composition of the flows at the destination without having to trace them back.